 The best restaurants in Rome

 People always ask me for restaurant suggestions in Rome.
 It always occurs to me that I don’t actually have a proper list of my all-time favorite eateries in the Eternal City.
-But now, I realize that my list of best restaurants in Rome is far overdue.
+But my list of the best restaurants in Rome is far overdue.
 So ladies and gents, here’s my list of where to eat in Rome, divided by neighbourhood.
 From fresh seafood restaurants to yummy pizzerias, here we go!
+You’ll find my absolute favorites marked by an asterisk.

 Restaurants in the centro storico